MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Get-AzureRmBatchApplicationPackage.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmBatchApplicationPackage** cmdlet gets information about an application package in an azure_2 Batch account.
+The **Get-AzureRmBatchApplicationPackage** cmdlet gets information about an application package in an Azure Batch account.

 ## EXAMPLES